grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 I found I can mitigate the uncomfortable feeling of starting from the inputs ("there is nothing I can fully run") with the following practices:

 1. Using TDD with mocks -- TDD allows every little piece of code to be executed well before the whole task completion and mock objects serve as first collaborators that allow this execution to happen.
 1. Slicing the scope of work into smaller vertical parts (e.g. scenarios, stories, etc.) that can be implemented faster than a full-blown feature.
-We have had a taste of this in action when Johnny and Benjamin were developing the calculator in one of the first chapters of this book.
+We had a taste of this in action when Johnny and Benjamin were developing the calculator in one of the first chapters of this book.
 1. Not starting with a unit-level Statement, but instead, writing on a higher-level (e.g. end-to-end or against another architectural boundary).
 I could then make this bigger Statement work, then refactor the initial objects out of this small piece of working code.
-Only after having this initial structure in place would I start using class-level Statements with mocks.
+Only after having this initial structure in place would I start using unit-level Statements with mocks.
 This approach is what we will be aiming at eventually, but for this chapter, I wanted to focus on the mocks and OO design, so I left this part out.

 ## Workflow specification